tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 :::::: y&#772; = ß<sub>o</sub> + ß<sub>1</sub>X<sub>i</sub> + epsilon<sub>i</sub>, for epsilon ~ N(0,ø^2)

-Now for our transformed data, it will look like this.
+As for our transformed data, it will look like this.

 :::::: lnPrice = ß<sub>o</sub> + ß<sub>1</sub> lnCarat + epsilon, for epsilon ~ N(0,ø^2)

-We can simplify this further, but that's enough.
+We can simplify this further, but that's enough for now.
 Let's get back to working this in R. All we need to do is run a linear model with the `lm` function and stick it into a summary function to get our parameter estimates and standard errors.
 I'm a big fan of using `summary()` rather than `anova()` for personal reasons, but here are both results.

 ```r
 out.diamonds <- lm(lnprice~lncarat,data=lndiamonds)